jedevc/fyp-report/report.md

 In the final stage, having translated all statements and expressions in each block correctly, we can now translate the final remaining blocks into functions.
+Since all calls have now been removed and replaced with new statements, and all variable references have been fixed, all that's left to do is to construct the functions themselves.

-We can use the already-computed function signatures to construct a list of arguments, the rooting information to work out local variables, and the transformed contents of the block to form the main body of the function.
+For each block, we can use the already-computed function signatures from rooting and lifting to construct a list of arguments and their types.
+We can also determine which local variables need to be assigned to each function so that they appear in the right stack frame.

-...
+With all functions correctly defined, we can collect them along with all global and external variables, into a program object, which represents the end product of interpretation.
+This can then be traversed later during code generation to produce fully valid and vulnerable C code!

+## Code generation

 ## Randomization